angular/material/src/components/dialog/README.md

-Provides a dialog overlay, opened using the `$materialDialog` service.
+Provides a dialog overlay, opened using the `$mdDialog` service.